- Home

 Individual Meetings

 Sumitomo Forestry holds individual meetings with security analysts and institutional investors following the announcement of its quarterly results.
-In fiscal 2021, we conducted a total of 215 consultations in Japan and overseas.
-In addition, we will also regularly hold forums such as small meetings and on-site briefings.
+In fiscal 2024, we conducted a total of 478 consultations in Japan and overseas.
+In addition, we held small meetings between analysts and the President, as well as on-site briefings at model homes for our custom-built detached housing business in Japan.
+We will continue to hold small meetings and on-site briefings accordingly.

 IR Informative Meetings for Individual Investors